Side effects may occur with KEYTRUDA and LENVIMA

 Liver problems

-• LENVIMA may cause liver problems that may lead to liver failure and death.
+- LENVIMA may cause liver problems that may lead to liver failure and death.
 Your health care provider will check your liver function before and during treatment with LENVIMA.
-Tell your health care provider right away if you have any of the following symptoms:
+Tell your health care provider right away if you develop any of the following symptoms:

 Kidney problems